-- Build audiences for new cultural developments by stimulating local appetite and demand for quality cultural experiences through a long term audience development strategy - Attract visitors to Gloucester's new high quality cultural activity
+- Build audiences for new cultural developments by stimulating local appetite and demand for quality cultural experiences through a long term audience development strategy - · Attract visitors to Gloucester's new high quality cultural activity

 - 14. Map out and raise investment for a long term audience development strategy that sits alongside the developing cultural infrastructure - 15.
-Work with Marketing Gloucester to develop a cultural tourism marketing strategy and campaign, collaborating attractions of the City
+Work with Marketing Gloucester to develop a cultural tourism marketing strategy and campaign, collaborating with neighbouring towns and regions, to promote the existing and newly developed, quality, heritage and cultural attractions of the City